 The risk in the coming months is "the possibility of a global food crisis" that might linger for years.
 Russia's invasion of Ukraine is the latest episode in a worldwide food crisis that is escalating.
-While post-pandemic global demand, extreme weather, shrinking food stocks, high energy prices, supply chain bottlenecks, and export restrictions and taxes have all been straining the food market for the past two years, the recent convergence of all of these factors following Russia's invasion is unprecedented, sending food inflation rates soaring around the world (due to Reuters).
+While post-pandemic global demand, extreme weather, shrinking food stocks, high energy prices, supply chain bottlenecks, and export restrictions and taxes have all been straining the food market for the past two years, the recent convergence of all of these factors following Russia's invasion is unprecedented, sending food inflation rates soaring around the world (according to Reuters).
 If, as is likely, the war continues and goods from Ukraine and Russia become unavailable, hundreds of millions more people might become impoverished.

 There's why we decided that it is essential to share with you information about plants that will help you provide yourself with food and help avoid today's negative tendencies.
 We gathered basic information about gardening for beginners outdoors and indoors.
 Gardening at home has many benefits: you can provide yourself with food, spices, and herbs while also enjoying the care of the plants.
 So here's our gardening 101 guide.